+Even if you're new here, there's a high chance that you've heard of Bitcoin, the first and most popular cryptocurrency.
 Bitcoin was created in 2008-2009 by a mysterious entity known as Satoshi Nakamoto.
-Nobody knows who this is - maybe one person, maybe a group of people.
+Nobody knows who this is - it could be one person, or it could be a group of people.

 Bitcoin was the first digital, decentralized, global, peer-to-peer digital currency.
-It was designed with a very specific purpose: to enable people to transact directly with one another, securely, without needing to rely on a centralized third-party institution like a bank.
-Bitcoin is a form of money, just like dollars or euros.
-And, just like national fiat currencies, Bitcoin has value because enough people assign value to it.
+It was designed with a specific purpose: to enable people to transact directly with one another, securely, without needing to rely on a centralized third-party institution like a bank.
+Bitcoin is a form of money, just like Dollars or Euros, and its value is assigned by enough people who agree on its worth.
 (After all, fiat currency is just paper without the social consensus that it is worth something).

-Since 2008, many other digital currencies have been developed around the underlying technological innovations of Bitcoin.
-Today, there are hundreds of cryptocurrencies, cryptographic tokens, and digital assets with different values, use cases, and features.
-Some of them do a lot more than operate as an alternative to cash.
-Some of them are tied to specific underlying assets, micro-markets or operate like owning shares in a company.
+Since 2008, many other digital currencies have been developed based on the underlying technological innovations of Bitcoin.
+Today, there are hundreds of cryptocurrencies, cryptographic tokens, and digital assets with varying values, use cases, and features.
+Some of these digital assets serve a more significant purpose than operating as an alternative to cash.
+Some of them are tied to specific underlying assets, micro-markets, or operate as shares in a company.

-Today the digital asset economy is home to some of the most cutting edge technology and innovative projects in the world.
-As major industries and institutions ranging from finance to governmental structures begin to explore the possibilities for blockchain technology, new opportunities continue to emerge in this space.
+Today, the digital asset economy is home to some of the most cutting-edge technologies and innovative projects in the world.
+As major industries and institutions, ranging from finance to governmental structures, begin to explore the possibilities of blockchain technology, new opportunities continue to emerge in this space.

 Which cryptocurrencies are listed on Coinmetro?

-You can find the full list of Coinmetro's listed cryptocurrencies by using the link below:
+You can find the full list of Coinmetro's listed cryptocurrencies here.